GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 ### Designing for dark theme

-When designing for a dark theme, it's not just about inverting background and text colors.
+When designing for a dark theme, it's not just about inverting background and text colors or [dark scrollbars](/color-scheme/).
 There are a few considerations you might not realize.
 For example, you might need to desaturate colors on a dark background to reduce visual vibration.